tylerjwoodfin/cabinet/README.md

 ## Structure

 - Data is stored in MongoDB; simply plug in your credentials.
+  - cache is written when retrieving data.
+  - if cache is older than 1 hour, it is refreshed; otherwise, data is pulled from cache by default
 - Logs are written to `~/.cabinet/log/LOG_DAILY_YYYY-MM-DD` by default
   - this can be changed as needed (per log or otherwise)